Deep Learning as the Disciplined Construction of Tame Objects: Convergence of Subgradient Method

 \subsubsection{From Clarke critical points to local minimizers}

 \Cref{prop:SSM_clarke_cv} shows that the iterates of SSM converge to the Clarke critical points.
-Such points include local minima, but also saddle points or even local maxima.
-Convergence to local minima is considered in~\cite{davis2025active}, where stratifications are instrumental in proving the convergence result once more.
+Such points include local minima, but also saddle points which may trap iterates for a number of iterations.
+Davis \emph{et al.} \cite{davis2025active} prove that SSM avoids, or more precisely, eventually escapes from neighborhoods of, saddle points.
+Stratifications are once more instrumental to this result.